BitFolio/Text-To-Image-AI-Prompts/prompt-youtube-thumbnail.md

 ```
 What is an example of a great Text-to-Image prompt for creating a YouTube thumbnail targeting men ages 20 to 40, who are self-directed investors interested in investing in cryptocurrency?
 The topic of the youtube video is "_"
 ```

+## Other engines
+- DALL-E 2 by OpenAI
+- ImageFX by Google